JunlinHan/YOCO/README.md

   year={2022}
 }
 ```
 YOCO cuts one image into two equal pieces, either in the height or the width dimension.
 The same data augmentations are performed independently within each piece.
-Augmented pieces are then concatenated together to form one single augmented image.
+Augmented pieces are then concatenated together to form the final augmented image.
 <img src='imgs/aug_overview.png' align="middle" width=800>